-ED S637 Introduction to Educational Leadership 9 credits (9+0)
+ED S637 Introduction to Educational Leadership

 Introduces educational leadership with a focus on leadership theory, change strategies, data-based decision making, school improvement, supervision, school law, systems theory, managing federal mandates, issues in Alaskan education, and school-community relations, all with an emphasis on student achievement.
 Course has been approved by the Provost to be offered in a compressed format in summer terms.